Obama pivots towards Asia, eyeing U.S. exports and jobs

 His leadership on China is a particularly potent political issue.
 Obama acknowledged in a meeting in Honolulu with Chinese President Hu Jintao that Americans are increasingly frustrated with what they see as an unfair approach by Beijing on currency and trade policy.

-Romney has accused Obama of soft-pedaling the U.S. concerns about trade with China.
+Romney has accused Obama of soft-pedalling the U.S. concerns about trade with China.

 "Who can blame the Chinese for ignoring our complaints when the status quo has served them so well?"
 Romney asked in an opinion piece in the Politico newspaper.